Hiring a Roto-Rooter specialist typically costs between $160 to $450, with no additional fees

 The cost to install or replace plumbing pipes after leaks or bursts could fit into this price range, so long as they aren’t extensive.

-Fortunately, Roto-Rooter’s transparent pricing model can help you determine if this will fit your budget or if hiring a local plumber would make more sense.
+By comparing Roto-Rooter's pricing to other pros' estimates, you can determine if this will fit your budget or if hiring a local plumber would make more sense.

 $1,000 to $3,500